heismehrab/php-rabbitMQ-x/README.md

 ## Installation.

-Before anything, The developer has to know witch the package uses php `>= 7.0` and The <span style="color: red"> ONLY </span> features of Rabbitmq which supported by the package explains in below:
+Before anything, developer has to know that package uses php `>= 7.0` and
+<span style="color: red"> ONLY </span> features of Rabbitmq which supported by the package explains in below:

 | titles | Features/Types | version |
 | :---         |     :---:      |          ---: |